 Spring Grove is a very small borough located in the state of Pennsylvania.
 With a population of 2,178 people and four constituent neighborhoods, Spring Grove is the 576th largest community in Pennsylvania.

-The per capita income in Spring Grove in 2018 was $33,695, which is upper middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $134,780 for a family of four.
+The per capita income in Spring Grove in 2018 was $33,221, which is upper middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $132,884 for a family of four.
 However, Spring Grove contains both very wealthy and poor people as well.

+Spring Grove is a somewhat ethnically-diverse borough.
 The people who call Spring Grove home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Spring Grove residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Spring Grove include German, Irish, English, Italian, and Pennsylvania German.

 The most common language spoken in Spring Grove is English.
 Other important languages spoken here include Italian and Spanish.